r0wbrt/advertsieve/readme.md

 Controls if the proxy can connect to localhost.
 This is off by default and should only be turned on with extreme care.

 * **loopdetection (on|off)**
 Used to control if the proxy loop detection is active.
 This is on by default.
-Proxy resolves the host of each request and compares it to the addresses on the host.
-If any match, the server redirects the request.
+Proxy resolves the host of each request and compares it to the addresses the host is reachable by.
+If any match, the server rejects the request.
 Only turn off if some other method is deployed on the proxy to prevent loop backs.

 * **staticsite "hostname" "path to content directory"**
 This runs before the localhost and loop detection checks.
 Serves a static website.
 If the host matches a full qualified name such as example.com, then this content will be served instead of the fully qualified site.